YALW FAQ

-“Young adult” can feel awkward—especially if you’re married, raising kids, managing a mortgage and haven’t been to camp in 20 years.
+“Young adult” can feel awkward, especially if you’re married, with kids and a mortgage, and haven't been to camp in 20 years.
 But the name YALW has a history and identity, and rather than toss it out, we chose to clarify what it means:

 YALW isn’t for teens.
-It’s for adults—those making their own decisions, building meaningful lives and investing in God’s way of life for the long haul.
+It’s for adults.
+It’s for those making their own decisions, building meaningful lives and investing in God’s way of life for the long haul.

-Yes—if you’re still building, still contributing, still growing.
+Yes.
+If you’re still building, still contributing, still growing.
+You can do all of those things at YALW.

 YALW is about developing serious adults who are serious about God’s way of life.
 (It is still fun.)

 Some are just getting started.
-Others are balancing a job, marriage and family.
+Others are balancing jobs, marriages and raising kids.
 But we’re all here because we believe in the same things: building strong foundations, taking ownership of our calling and investing in God’s Church.

 Showing up matters.
 Being around others who share your convictions matters.
-Your example can be the most powerful for those following close behind you.
+Your example can be the most powerful for those following closest behind you.

 If you’re engaged in the Church and within our stated age range, then YALW is for you.

-At YALW, leadership isn’t about a title, a spotlight or even a specific role.
+At YALW, we don’t look at leadership as a title or even a specific role.
 It’s about influence.
 It’s about example.
-It’s about taking responsibility—for yourself, your choices, your household and your impact on others.
+It’s about taking responsibility for yourself, your household and your impact on others.

-Leadership in the Church begins at the individual level—and it stands on a strong foundation of understanding the truth and practicing it in real life.
+Leadership in the Church begins at the individual level.
+It stands on a strong foundation of understanding the truth and practicing it in real life.

-YALW provides practical seminars, sermons and workshops to help attendees develop true leadership—the kind that grows through experience, not position.
+YALW provides practical seminars, sermons and workshops to help you develop true leadership that grows through experience and engagement.

 Yes.
 Yes, you do.